-Facebook will stop automatically doing this on July 31st, in less than 72 hours!
+Facebook will stop automatically doing this on October 20th.
 At that point, businesses need to include a new LDU parameter to handle this process themselves to verify their CCPA compliance status, or they will be automatically opted out from all CA data.

 This can lead to significant complications since many small businesses who advertise on Facebook don’t have compliance practices in place yet.
 Without these compliance practices, your conversions from Facebook advertising are in jeopardy.
 So how can your business properly comply?
 We’ve outlined some of the steps below:

 - Provide site visitors with notice of what data is being collected and how it is being used

 If you have noticed significantly more cookie notice banners across the Internet, this is the underlying cause.
 Most businesses are utilizing some means of user data collection on their websites, so consumers must be informed of these practices.
 FYI: having a FB pixel on your site counts as data collection.

 It’s important to note that there is no ordinance on how these banners must appear.
 At Loginhood, we believe in turning these necessary popups into better user experiences for consumers and boosting their relationship with the business as a result.